Houthis: History

-800 BY supporters were arrested in Sanaa in 2004.
+In 2004, 800 BY supporters were arrested in Sanaa.
 President Ali Abdullah Saleh then invited Hussein al-Houthi to a meeting in Sanaa, but Hussein declined.
-On 18 June 2004 Saleh sent government forces to arrest Hussein.

-Hussein responded by launching an insurgency against the central government, but was killed on 10 September 2004.
+On 18 June, Saleh sent government forces to arrest Hussein.
+Hussein responded by launching an insurgency against the central government but was killed on 10 September.
 The insurgency continued intermittently until a ceasefire agreement was reached in 2010.
-During this prolonged conflict, the Yemeni army, and air force was used to suppress the Houthi rebellion in northern Yemen.
+During this prolonged conflict, the Yemeni army and air force were used to suppress the Houthi rebellion in northern Yemen.
 The Saudis joined these anti-Houthi campaigns, but the Houthis won against both Saleh and the Saudi army.
 According to the Brookings Institution, this particularly humiliated the Saudis, who spent tens of billions of dollars on their military.

-Later, the Houthis participated in the 2011 Yemeni Revolution, as well as the ensuing National Dialogue Conference (NDC).
-However, they rejected the provisions of the November 2011 Gulf Cooperation Council deal on the ground that "it divide[d] Yemen into poor and wealthy regions" and also in response to assassination of their representative at NDC.
+The Houthis participated in the 2011 Yemeni Revolution, as well as the ensuing National Dialogue Conference (NDC).
+However, they rejected the provisions of the November 2011 Gulf Cooperation Council deal on the ground that "it divide[d] Yemen into poor and wealthy regions" and also in response to the assassination of their representative at NDC.

 As the revolution went on, Houthis gained control of greater territory.
 By 9 November 2011, Houthis were said to be in control of two Yemeni governorates (Saada and Al Jawf) and close to taking over a third governorate (Hajjah), which would enable them to launch a direct assault on the Yemeni capital of Sanaa.
 In May 2012, it was reported that the Houthis controlled a majority of Saada, Al Jawf, and Hajjah governorates; they had also gained access to the Red Sea and started erecting barricades north of Sanaa in preparation for more conflict.

-By 21 September 2014, Houthis were said to control parts of the Yemeni capital, Sanaa, including government buildings and a radio station.
+By September 2014, Houthis were said to control parts of the Yemeni capital, Sanaa, including government buildings and a radio station.
 While Houthi control expanded to the rest of Sanaa, as well as other towns such as Rada', this control was strongly challenged by Al-Qaeda.
 The Gulf States believed that the Houthis had accepted aid from Iran while Saudi Arabia was aiding their Yemeni rivals.

 On 20 January 2015, Houthi rebels seized the presidential palace in the capital.
-President Abdrabbuh Mansur Hadi was in the presidential palace during the takeover, but was not harmed.
+President Abdrabbuh Mansur Hadi was in the presidential palace during the takeover but was not harmed.
 The movement officially took control of the Yemeni government on 6 February, dissolving parliament and declaring its Revolutionary Committee to be the acting authority in Yemen.
-On 20 March 2015, The al-Badr and al-Hashoosh mosques came under suicide attack during midday prayers, and the Islamic State of Iraq and the Levant quickly claimed responsibility.
+On 20 March the al-Badr and al-Hashoosh mosques came under suicide attack during midday prayers, and the Islamic State quickly claimed responsibility.
 The blasts killed 142 Houthi worshippers and wounded more than 351, making it the deadliest terrorist attack in Yemen's history.